aartdijkstra/ggdnog/README.md

 Some basic helpers are:
 - `printf()` - wrapper for `sprintf()` which outputs the result
 - `freq.table()` - combines the functionality of `table()` and `proportions()` into a human-readable frequency table with included proportions and chi^2-testing
+- `describe()` - combines the functionality of `summary()` and `aggregate` into a human-readable summary of data structures.
+Characters and factors are automatically presented in a table, and the missing parameters from `summary()` are added for numerical types.
 - `dir_maps()` - automatically traverses the directory tree searching for a specific location with maps
 - `scale_value()` and `scale_axis()` - allow for easy rescaling of results for a secondary y-axis in ggplot